How to automate your invoice processing in 3 steps

 Step 4: Pay bills your way

-Whether you’re paying bills and invoices through ACH, credit card or check, Ramp gives you the flexibility to pay in the way that makes sense for that vendor relationship.
-It takes seconds to send payment and all of it gets tracked in the same system—no matter which payment type you choose.
+Whether you’re paying bills and invoices through ACH, credit card, or check, Ramp gives you the flexibility to pay in the way that makes sense for that vendor relationship.
+It takes seconds to send a payment and all of it gets tracked in the same system—no matter which payment type you choose.

 Step 5: Automate bookkeeping with accounting integrations

-You’ll need to keep track of all of these invoices and payments for accounting purposes.
 Ramp integrates with powerful small business accounting software like Xero and QuickBooks so that all of your information is ready for tax time and beyond.

-Ramp: the only tool you need to streamline invoice processing
+Ramp: The only tool you need to streamline invoice processing

 Ramp is more than a corporate card.
 It’s a centralized platform that gives you visibility and control over your business spend, right now and as it grows.